- Andaman Islands

 Kere'tkunThe supreme sea-spirit.
 Husband of Cinei'nen.
 He is said to devour the bodies of the drowned.
 Also known as Kere'tkun, Peruten or Peruten.

 Khin-ortAn Ostiak demon of sickness.
 He is said to be the pilot of the boat of the dead.
 Occasionally known as Khin-ort.

 KhosodamA cannibalistic female ruler of the dead.
 She was said to have created mosquitoes.
 Also called Khosodam.

 Khubilganread more »

 Ku'urkilCreator-god of the Chukchee tribe.
 The first human being.
-Also known as Ku'urkil, Kamchadal, Kamchadal, Kutkhu, Kutkhu, Kutku, Kutq, Kutk, Chukckee Ku'urki, Koryak Kutkinna'qu or Quikinna'qu.
+Also commonly known as Ku'urkil, Kamchadal, Kamchadal, Kutkhu, Kutkhu, Kutku, Kutq, Kutk, Chukckee Ku'urki, Koryak Kutkinna'qu or Quikinna'qu.